 If you're really into Leon Trotsky ephemera, and you would like to also see pictures of his typewriter, his kitchen, his rabbit hutches, his sombrero, and lots more at his Mexico City home, then see my page with more pictures from there.

-If you are keenly interested in Communist Toilets in general, then be sure to see the Totalitarian Toiletarianism page with the toilets of the People's Republic of China.
+If you are keenly interested in Communist Toilets in general, then be sure to see the toilets of the People's Republic of China.

 As for the Trotsky family, his great-granddaughter Nora Volkow is head of the U.S. National Institute on Drug Abuse.
 She grew up in the Trotsky house in Mexico City.